Article 27, Title 25 (27-2501 through 27-2513) Phase-Out of Creosote

 Frequently Asked Questions (FAQs)

-1. How must marinas, railroads, or utility companies manage wood treated with creosote?
+1. How must railroads or utility companies manage wood treated with creosote?

-If the marinas, railroads, or utility companies maintain control or ownership of the materials, the wood treated with creosote can be reused or stockpiled for re-use.
+If the railroads or utility companies maintain control or ownership of the materials, the wood treated with creosote can be reused or stockpiled for re-use.
 These items can also be sold or marketed to other exempt entities for re-use.
 However, if they discard wood treated with creosote as waste, then it must be disposed of in accordance with the law.
-For marinas, the exemption ends on January 1, 2010.
+For marinas, an exemption from the requirement ended on January 1, 2010.

 2. On or after January 1, 2008 will a railroad company be able to sell its used railroad ties to other railroads?